-Fundraising expenses include specific direct costs other than salaries and allowances, and other expenses not directly related to fundraising.
-NBCF has continued to invest in Regular Giving (commitments from supporters to make monthly donations).
-The cost of acquiring new supporters is expensed in the year they become a supporter, resulting in a high ratio of expense to Individual Giving income, whereas income from these new supporters is received over a number of years with relatively little additional costs.
+NBCF continued to invest in regular giving (commitments from supporters to make monthly donations).
+The cost of acquiring new regular giving supporters is expensed in the year the cost is incurred, resulting in a high ratio of expense to individual giving income, whereas fundraising income from new regular giving supporters is received over a number of years with relatively little additional costs.